amiya-pattnaik/webdriverIO-with-mochaBDD/README.md

 This repository contains a collection of sample webdriverIO (v5x) projects and libraries that demonstrate how to use the tool and develop automation script using the Mocha BDD framework.
 It support ES6 (via babel-register) and uses Grunt to manage tasks, provides utilities to read data from MS-Excel, executes SQL statements to any database(RDBMS such as Oracle, TeraData, MySQL, Vertica) for end to end testing.
 It generate Spec, JUNIT, Allure reporters as well.

+💡 If you need the wdio-v4 boilerplate project, please take the code from v4 branch: click [here](https://github.com/amiya-pattnaik/webdriverIO-with-jasmineBDD/tree/wdio-v4)

 ### Installation
 This project is tested on **Node v8.10.0**.
 While earlier versions of node may be compatible, they have not been tested or verified.